AniruddhaN2203/CCN_Project_5th_Sem_VLAN/README.md

 ![image](https://github.com/AniruddhaN2203/CCN_Project_5th_Sem_VLAN/assets/142299140/aa961b38-0439-4a4b-882e-b0e77c157870)
 - Inter-VLAN switching refers to the process of forwarding network traffic between different VLANs.
 - When communication needs to occur between devices in different VLANs, a layer 3 device, typically a router or layer 3 switch, is required to perform inter-VLAN routing.
+- For traffic that requires routing between different VLANs, the router uses the destination IP address to make forwarding decisions.
+The switch looks at the destination IP address of the packet and determines the appropriate next-hop or outgoing interface based on its routing table.
 - We capture the packets on the trunk connection connected to the router as that is what facilitates inter vlan switching

 **Go to Juu**